Legal briefing - Planning for Commonwealth construction and fit-out projects

 Choosing a contract model

 A thorough consideration of the technical requirements and the project objectives and constraints combined with an assessment of matters such as the availability of resources and expertise within the Commonwealth entity will help to determine the contract model.
 There are numerous contract models, including contracts to engineer, procure and construct (EPC); design and construct; design contract and separate construction contract; construction management; managing contractor and Private Finance Initiative (PFI).
-These in turn can accomodate a range of arrangements.
+These in turn can accommodate a range of arrangements.
 Ultimately the project delivery model chosen will be the main driver for the contract model.
 Whichever model is chosen, and regardless of whether one contract or several contracts will be required, the deliverables under each contract should be clear.

 Choosing the form of contract